sodadata/soda-core/soda/contracts/adr/10_data_source_configuration.md

 ```
 > soda --contract contracts/customers.yml
 ```
-will by default take the first configuration directory that exists and is contains configuration files:
+will by default take the first configuration directory that exists and contains configuration files:
-1. ${user.home}/.soda
+1. ./.soda
-2. ${user.home}/.atlan
+2. ./.atlan
-3. ./.soda
+3. ${user.home}/.soda
-4. ./.atlan
+4. ${user.home}/.atlan

+*(Note: for the Atlan CLI the precedence of (1) and (2) may be inverted, and the precedence of (3) and (4) may be inverted.)*

 ### Working with environments

-Typically engineers need to work on different environments like (local) development, cicd and production.
+Typically engineers need to work on different environments like (local) development, CI/CD and production.

 All configuration files for an environment must be located in a single configuration directory.
 That environment configuration directory is passed to the CLI or API command.